Matthew 24

 However, after He was resurrected, He resumed His full divine status, which includes His all-knowingness, Matthew 28:18 / Acts 1:7.

 Jesus didn’t know at the time He spoke to His apostles when He was going to return, but now He has been exalted in heaven, Philippians 2:9-11, He will certainly know, He knows when He will return.
+So, we must be prepared, Mark 13:32-33 / 1 Thessalonians 5:2 / 2 Peter 3:10 / Revelation 16:15.

 The main sign of His return is the absence sign.
-Notice how Jesus shifts gears starting in Matthew 24:36.
-In Matthew 24:1-35 He keeps talking about ‘those days’ in Matthew 24:19 / Matthew 24:22 / Matthew 24:29, but from Matthew 24:36 and following, He starts talking about ‘that day’.
+Notice how Jesus shifts gears starting in Matthew 24:36 and Mark 13:32.

 And in the New Testament, any time you talk about ‘that day’, singular day, the day, it’s talking about the day that Jesus returns.
 Nothing could be more clearly stated than these warnings, that we cannot know when the Lord will come.

-Jesus didn’t say, “The days before I come, there’s going to be turmoil all over the world, there will be famine and distress.”
-He said, “Do you know what is going to characterise the world before I come back?
-Normal things, people are going to be planting their fields, people are going to be planning weddings, they will never notice.”
+Jesus didn’t say, ‘the days before I come, there’s going to be turmoil all over the world, there will be famine and distress.’
+He said, ‘do you know what is going to characterise the world before I come back?
+Normal things, people are going to be planting their fields, people are going to be planning weddings, they will never notice.’

 And the only warning the world is going to get is the witness of the church.
 I guess there would have been some people around in Noah’s time thinking to themselves, ‘I believe in God, I believe what Noah said is going to happen, but I’ll wait just before he finished building that ark before I step onboard.’